NagaraniVP/ClientService1/README.md

  /**
-     * Mapping URLs to get User data from Client2 & DB using @Feignclient from Client1
+     * Mapping URLs to get User data from Client2 & DB using @Feignclient in Client1 service *
-     * @return
      */

    "/feign/client2/save"          -- Stores User Data into DB

-        Ex: User Data  //Where projectName property will be taken from cloud {
+        Ex: User Data  //Where "projectName" property will be taken from cloud prop file-"test-client2.yml" {
             "username": "user1"
              }